rsteube/flik/README.md

 - `flik login` (config stored in `~/.config/flik/config.yml` and password using the available [keyring](https://github.com/jaraco/keyring/))
 - `flik sync` (updates cache in `~/.local/share/flik`)

+## Limiting/blacklisting completion options
+In case that you have more _projects_, _tasks_ or _activities_ assigned than you need for time tracking you can simply remove the corresponding entries from the cache files in `~/.local/share/flik`.
+Note that you have to redo this step after updating the cache using `flik sync`.

 ## Demo

 ```sh